New 2020 Alfa Romeo Tonale SUV

 New 2020 SEAT Leon

-The all-new SEAT Leon is another new car that is likely to feature a plug-in Hybrid for both the hatchback and estate versions when it debuts in 2020.
-The new Leon will have a lot in common with its sister models, the Audi A3, Skoda Octavia and the next Volkswagen Golf, but is expected to feature a sportier look and many of the new SEAT design features first seen on the Tarraco SUV.
+Details of the all-new SEAT Leon have just been released.
+The new 2020 Leon is another new car that will feature a plug-in Hybrid for both the hatchback and estate versions when it debuts later this year.
+The new SEAT Leon will have a lot in common with its sister models, the Audi A3, Skoda Octavia and the next Volkswagen Golf, but with a sportier look, updated engines, a minimalist interior, improved connectivity and many of the new SEAT design features first seen on the impressive Tarraco SUV.

 If you want an affordable electric supermini with tiny running costs then the new Skoda CITYGOe iV could well be the Motability car for you when it arrives in 2020.
 The new CITYGOe iV, which is similar in many ways to the Volkswagen e-up! and the SEAT Mii Electric (both of which are also due for release in 2020) has an 82 BHP electric motor and a 36 kWh battery that should be able to cover around 160 miles on a single charge.